tisonspieces/www-site/blog/a-recap-of-apache-opendal-becoming-tlp.md

 It is evident that OpenDAL takes software distribution seriously and, through the mechanisms provided by the platforms and close collaboration with ASF INFRA, effectively enhances the reliability of the released software packages.

-Finally, ASF also attaches great importance to the software dependencies used by the released software in terms of technical compliance and whether they comply with the [ASF 3RD PARTY LICENSE POLICY](https://www.apache.org/legal/resolved.html).
-OpenDAL provides a DEPENDENCIES file for each released artifact to disclose this information.
-Additionally, since most language bindings are a wrapping layer of the Rust core library, OpenDAL developers strive to minimize unnecessary third-party dependencies to reduce compliance burdens when used downstream.
+Finally, ASF places great importance on the compliance of the software's dependencies with the software license policies outlined as [ASF 3RD PARTY LICENSE POLICY](https://www.apache.org/legal/resolved.html).
+OpenDAL provides a `DEPENDENCIES` file for each released artifact to disclose this information.
+Additionally, since most of the language bindings for OpenDAL are wrapping layers of the Rust core library, the developers strive to minimize unnecessary third-party dependencies to reduce compliance burdens for downstream users.

-Technically, due to the need to integrate with multiple storage service backends and the vision of providing bindings for different languages, OpenDAL places great emphasis on code engineering.
+From a technical perspective, due to the need to integrate with multiple storage service backends and the vision of providing bindings in different languages, OpenDAL places a strong emphasis on engineering.

-By checking [OpenDAL's GitHub Actions workflows](https://github.com/apache/opendal/tree/main/.github/workflows), you can find that OpenDAL has developed a reusable testing framework, allowing any new language bindings or storage service backends to quickly have the existing test coverage.
-However, this is not unique, as SkyWalking, which also provides multi-language support and modular development, has developed the [SkyWalking Infra E2E testing framework](https://github.com/apache/skywalking-infra-e2e) suitable for its own situation.
+By checking [OpenDAL's GitHub Actions workflows](https://github.com/apache/opendal/tree/main/.github/workflows/), one can discover that OpenDAL has developed a reusable testing framework.
+Any new language binding or storage service backend can quickly have the existing test coverage.
+Similarly, SkyWalking, which also provides multi-language support and follows a modular development approach, has developed the [SkyWalking Infra E2E](https://github.com/apache/skywalking-infra-e2e/) testing framework tailored to its own needs.

-As for language binding technology, Rust's native support for C FFI makes implementing C bindings very smooth.
-Most languages also provide integration methods for accessing C APIs, so C bindings can be used to generate bindings for other languages.
-This is also the implementation method for OpenDAL's Haskell, Lua, and Zig bindings.
+In terms of language binding technologies, Rust's support for C FFI makes the implementation of the C Binding very smooth.
+Most languages also provide integration methods to access C APIs, allowing the creation of bindings for other languages.
+This is also the approach taken for various bindings in OpenDAL, such as Haskell, Lua, and Zig.

 In addition to these solutions that heavily utilize existing technologies, the aforementioned technologies such as jni-rs and napi-rs encapsulate a layer of interfaces that conform to Rust conventions on top of the existing C API integration methods.
 This allows the development process to only involve the Rust language and the target language of the bindings.
 PyO3 goes even further by developing a scaffolding for this development process, simplifying the packaging and configuration integration work.
 It can be said that this is the Rust ecosystem actively approaching the target language of the bindings.
 At the low-level technical level, communication still relies on the C ABI on both sides.